deepakhajare/maas/docs/juju-quick-start.rst

 These instructions will help you deploy your first charm with Juju to a MAAS cluster.

+A few assumptions are made:

-It's assumed that you have a MAAS cluster set-up, and you have at least 2 nodes enlisted with it.
+- You have a MAAS cluster set-up, and you have at least 2 nodes enlisted with it.

+- You're running MAAS on your local machine.
+If not you'll need to adjust some of the URLs mentioned accordingly.

-It's also assumed that you're running from the Juju PPA (``ppa:juju/pkgs``) or from a branch of ``lp:juju``.
+- You're running Juju from the PPA (``ppa:juju/pkgs``) or from a branch of ``lp:juju``.
 At the time of writing MAAS support had not made it into the main Ubuntu archives.

   Note that, if you're using a branch, you'll need to set ``PYTHONPATH`` carefully to ensure you use the code in the branch.

 Your API key and environments.yaml